iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 GFP did partially enter peroxisomes, confirming the effectiveness of the targeting peptide; however, we expected higher efficiency of the targeting peptide to increase the amount of target protein entering peroxisomes.

-{% include figure.html image="https://static.igem.wiki/teams/5569/en/pts1-gfp.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/pts1-gfp.webp" caption="Figure 14 Distribution of lipids and green fluorescent protein in engineered strains/Targeting of our peptide(SKL)
+(A)	The engineered strains, transfected with GFP lacking peptide(SKL) ,cultured PA for 24 hours, are stained with Nile red and photographed with a laser confocal microscope.
+(B) The engineered strains, transfected with GFP containing peptide(SKL) ,cultured PA for 24 hours, are stained with Nile red and photographed with a laser confocal microscope
+" %}
-{% include figure.html image="https://static.igem.wiki/teams/5569/en/pts1-vision1.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/pts1-vision1.webp" caption="Figure 15 PEX5-ERG8 soft docing" %}

 ### Cycle 3.1.2 signal peptide improvement